jk-labs-inc/jokerace/README.md

 ### Updating bytecode

-Whenever you make a change to smart contracts or really whenever the bytecode files change (could be that [the compiler version got changed and so no bytecode changed, but remappings were reformatted](https://github.com/jk-labs-inc/jokerace/pull/509)), increment the version in `Governor.sol`, `RewardsModule.sol`, and `VoterRewardsModule.sol` by `x.1`.
+Whenever you make a change to smart contracts or really whenever the bytecode files change (could be that [the compiler version got changed and so no bytecode changed, but remappings were reformatted](https://github.com/jk-labs-inc/jokerace/pull/509)), increment the version in `Governor.sol` and `VoterRewardsModule.sol` by `x.1`.
 Then generate the bytecode and version it as described below.

 The purpose of this is so that we have a way to tell exactly what bytecode a contract that we read from a chain has and exactly how it was deployed given its version number.